The Grand Lodge of British Freemasonry in Germany

 The GL BFG, like the American Canadian Grand Lodge of Ancient Free & Accepted Masonry (ACGL), was originally a military Masonic organisation for members of the Allied Forces in West Germany and was established as a district of the Grand Lodge AF & AM in 1957.

-The Seal of the Grand Land Lodge of the Freemasons Order comprising a Triangle and a Key are combined with the Triangle and Key together which also symbolise the Trowel.
+The Seal of the Grand Land Lodge of the Freemasonry Order comprising a Triangle and a Key are combined with the Triangle and Key together which also symbolise the Trowel.
 The Chain is displayed in three sections each exposing three links and thus symbolising the “Three times Three” common to German Freemasonry.

 The EAGLE symbolises Germany,